ronynn/weather/README.md

 Ronynn weather currently isn't looking for any contributions, but feel free to suggest new features.

 ## Feedback
 We'd love to hear your thoughts on Ronynn Weather!
-If you have any feedback, suggestions, or just want to say hi, don't hesitate to reach out to us.
+If you have any feedback, suggestions, or just want to say hi, don't hesitate to reach out.

 Enjoy the weather in style with Ronynn Weather! 🌤️